 - baguette or any French or Italian bread

 - Set oven to high broil.
-On a sheet pan, roast the bell pepper whole and the clove of garlic in its skin, both drizzled with a little olive oil and a pinch of salt and pepper.
-Broil about 10 to 20 minutes (can vary by oven), rotating the pepper a few times with tongs until the skin starts to char and blacken.
-Remove from oven and let sit on pan while you assemble other ingredients.
+On a sheet pan, roast the bell pepper whole and the clove of garlic in its skin.
+Drizzle both with a little olive oil and a pinch of salt and pepper.
+Broil about 10 to 20 minutes (can vary by oven), rotating the pepper a few times with tongs until the skin starts to blacken on all sides.
+Remove from oven and let sit on the pan to cool slightly.
 The pepper will "deflate" as it sits.

-- In a bowl, combine all other ingredients except cheese and bread
+- Meanwhile, combine all other ingredients in a large bowl, except cheese and bread.

-- When pepper is slightly cooled, peel off the charred skin and remove the stem and seeds.
+- When pepper is slightly cooled, peel off the charred skin the best you can and remove the stem and seeds.
 Do not rinse.
-Remove the garlic's skin and smash/ mince it.
+Remove the garlic's skin and smash and mince it.
 Add both to the bowl including any oils that may be on the pan.

 - Spoon the mixture over the toasted baguette and garnish with shaved Parmesan.
 The bruschetta can be served hot or cold or somewhere in between.
-The heat from the peppers and the beans if you just cooked them give it a nice contrast, but refrigerating the whole mixture and serving it cold is fine too.
+The heat from the peppers gives it a nice contrast, but refrigerating the whole mixture and serving it cold is fine too.
 Makes a great appetizer, lunch, or dinner side dish!